C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 histosols, dunes and no data flags the respective texture (coarse, medium, fine) are defined using a lookup table.
 All other soil units are described using the texture available in the raw data.
-These values define the final texture variable 'texture'.
+These values define the final texture variable `texture'.

 *The following paragraphs describe computations on the target grid.*